mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 import pandas as pd
 ```

-When using mlflow.evaluate(), your LLM can be either:
+When using the [`mlflow.evaluate()`](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate) function, your large language model (LLM) can take one of the following forms:
-1. A `mlflow.pyfunc.PyFuncModel()` .
-Generally speaking an MLflow model.
+1. A `mlflow.pyfunc.PyFuncModel()` — typically an MLflow model.
-2. A `python function` that has strings as inputs and outputs a single string.
+2. A Python function that accepts strings as inputs and returns a single string as output.
 3. An `MLflow Deployments` endpoint URI.
-4. Set `model=None` when you only want to provide the data which has already been scored by the model.
+4. `model=None` if the data you are providing has already been scored by a model, and you do not need to specify one.

-For this case let's use an MLflow model.
+For this example, we will use an MLflow model.

-Let's start by logging our translation model on MLflow.
-For this tutorial let's use a gpt3.5 with a system prompt.
+We’ll begin by logging a translation model in MLflow.
+For this tutorial, we'll use GPT-3.5 with a defined system prompt.

-In a production setting typically this would be something you would experiment with and do some careful prompting / different model selections to figure out which one is best for your use case.
-Check MLflow's [Prompt Engineering UI](https://mlflow.org/docs/latest/llms/prompt-engineering/index.html) for more info on this.
+In a production environment, you would typically experiment with different prompts and models to determine the most suitable configuration for your use case.
+For more details, refer to MLflow’s [Prompt Engineering UI](https://mlflow.org/docs/latest/llms/prompt-engineering/index.html).

 ```python